 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.” – Matthew 5:43-45

 An enemy is anyone who is against you.
 It’s someone who is not for you.
 An enemy can take the form of a family member, a classmate, a co-worker, a neighbor, or even a fellow believer.
 We all have enemies, but Jesus tells us to love them!
 How is that possible?

 Does that mean you’re going to like your enemies?
 In most cases, probably not.
-But it does mean that God can give us the supernatural power to love our enemies and to treat them with love no matter how they treat us.
+But it does mean that God can give you the supernatural power to love your enemies and to respond with love and respect no matter how they treat us.

 Let’s follow Jesus’ example, in faith.
 When we give God control in this area, our enemies no longer control us.